titu1994/pyshac/docs/templates/serial-execution.md

 ----

-For all engines, to be efficient and reduce execution time, sample generation, and training of models is done using Joblib and multiprocessing.
+For all engines, to be efficient and reduce execution time, sample generation, and training of models is done using Joblib and Loky.
 However, the evaluation function cannot be managed by the training module, since it is a function written by the user.

 As such, to offer maximum flexibility, we offer two alternatives :